 Metagenomic Read Mapping Service¶

-The bacterial Metagenomic Read Mapping Service uses KMA to align reads against antibiotic resistance genes, virulence factors, or other custom sets of genes.
+The Metagenomic Read Mapping Service uses KMA to align reads against antibiotic resistance genes, virulence factors, or other custom sets of genes.

 Using the Metagenomic Read Mapping Service¶